Rock Steady

 Someone becomes emotionally charged, intentionally or unintentionally dominating the space.

-Most people: Mirror the emotions, or withdraw until emotions settle, or try to divert.
+Most people: Take the emotions in, or withdraw until emotions settle, or try to divert.

-Rock Steady response: You maintain emotional distance, address the frustration point, and guide the conversation back to its purpose.
+Rock Steady response: You observe the emotional dynamics without getting involved, address the frustration point, and guide the conversation back to its purpose.

 Built for: